brah/aither-exists-check/README.md

 4. Run with `python main.py` for Radarr or `python mainsonarr.py` for Sonarr.

 **Notice: running on Linux may need you to use `python3` rather than just `python`**

+P.S: The .txt will update after completing your *whole* library.
+Until then watch the terminal feed :)